A mayo-less, vegan broccoli salad that’s as easy to make as throwing a bunch of stuff in a bowl (literally).

 - In a large bowl, combine the broccoli, olives, almonds, and parsley.

 - In a small bowl, whisk together the garlic, vinegar, oil, mustard, maple syrup, salt, and a generous amount of black pepper.

 - Drain the onions and add to the broccoli mixture.

 - Pour the dressing over the vegetables and toss vigorously to coat everything evenly.
 Taste and adjust the seasonings if needed.
-Let stand for 10 minutes before eating, if possible.
+Let stand for 15 minutes before eating.

 - To toast raw almonds, put them in a dry skillet over low heat and cook, tossing frequently, until fragrant – 3 to 5 minutes.
-As a sub, you can use chopped walnuts, pecans, or pistachios.
+As a sub, you can use chopped walnuts, pecans, pistachios, or sunflower seeds.

 - Brown or whole grain mustard also OK.